-Here are some accounts submitted to OSHA, or that were based on information obtained by OSHA from secondary sources, where employers have implemented ergonomics programs or utilized best practices and have reported successful results.
-The success stories are grouped by Standard Industrial Classification (SIC) Code.
-Select the company name below to learn about their ergonomics success story.
+The success stories below are accounts that have been submitted to OSHA, or that were based on information obtained by OSHA from secondary sources, where employers have implemented ergonomics programs or utilized best practices and have reported successful results.
+They can be found according to category, by NAICS Code, or by doing a search.
+A complete list is also available.

 Additional Success Stories

 - Through the OSHA and National Telecommunications Safety Panel (NTSP) Alliance, NTSP developed the following success stories that highlight successful safety and health programs or best practices that the association's member companies have implemented in their workplaces that have led to positive results, including a reduction of work-related injuries.